kumbulanit/t-sql/tech company/untitled/Module 4 - Querying Multiple Tables/Lesson3_Querying_with_Outer_Joins.md

     ISNULL(e.FirstName + ' ' + e.LastName, 'No Employees') AS EmployeeName,
     ISNULL(e.JobTitle, 'Vacant') AS Title
 FROM Employees e
-RIGHT JOIN Departments d ON e.d.DepartmentID = d.DepartmentID
+RIGHT JOIN Departments d ON e.DepartmentID = d.DepartmentID
 WHERE e.IsActive = 1 OR e.IsActive IS NULL  -- Include active employees or no employees
 ORDER BY d.DepartmentName, e.LastName;